The Hobo

-The Hobo is a 1917 American silent comedy film featuring Billy West and Oliver Hardy.
+The Hobo is a 1917 American 2-reel silent comedy film featuring Billy West and Oliver Hardy.

 Plot

 Harold sits in a diner eating a huge stack of pancakes.

 Outside a hobo hides on a platform under a railway freight car.
 He sits by the track and has a picnic as an astonished brakeman looks on.

 The hobo spies some pies and vaults a fence.
 A dog chases him and he bumps into Dolly.
 She drops her handkerchief and he follows her to the ticket office of the station to return it.
 She goes into the office and surprises her father.

 The hobo knocks on the hatch and the girl appears.
 He hooks her neck with his walking stick and pulls her head through the hole.

 Back in the diner Harold has finished the pancakes and starts work on eating a whole sponge cake.
 He spots the hobo trying to kiss Dolly, who is his girlfriend.
 He throws the cake but misses the hobo.
 It goes through the hatch and hits Mr Fox in the face.
 Everyone ends up fighting in the office.

 Mr Fox leaves with his daughter and leaves the hobo in charge.
 Harold sticks his head through the hatch and the hobo closes it, trapping his head.
 He then starts to paint his face.

 Harold returns to the diner and starts fighting with the cook.
 The cook goes to the hatch.
 The cook takes over in the ticket office and the hobo puts on an apron and goes to the diner.
 A train comes in and a dozen men and women arrive together each looking to eat quickly.
 The hobo starts making pancakes.
 He accidentally puts hot pepper on the pancakes, but gives them to Harold who swallows them in one bite before his throat starts to burn.
 A food fight begins but the train whistle goes and all except Harold and the hobo leave.